 BALKANS ADRIATIC TOUR HIGHLIGHTS

-- Tour ancient fortified cities built on cliffs overlooking the sparkling blue Adriatic Sea
+- Tour ancient fortified cities overlooking the sparkling blue Adriatic Sea

 - Travel the exquisite Dalmatian Coast

 - Walk in Plitvice Lakes National Park (Croatia), where sixteen lakes join each other in a series of natural travertine waterfalls.

 - Enjoy the classical architecture of Roman Emperor Diocletian’s palace in Split (Croatia)

 - Visit the magical city of Mostar in Bosnia and Sarajevo, reminiscent of the Ottoman Empire